xdividr/dreamcloud-docs/source/dreamcompute/tutorials/configure-lamp-on-fedora-or-centos.rst

 How to Configure LAMP on DreamCompute running Fedora or CentOS
 ==============================================================

-LAMP (Linux, Apache, MySQL (we'll use mariadb instead), PHP) stacks are a popular way to create web service solutions that offer consistent tools and capabilities between multiple systems.
+LAMP (Linux, Apache, MySQL (we'll use MariaDB instead), PHP) stacks are a popular way to create web service solutions that offer consistent tools and capabilities between multiple systems.
 DreamHost shared, VPS and dedicated hosting services are based on these same services, and you can use it for your